 And it was all going so well . . . .
 The last few nights, seeing old friends, and making new ones; I felt, for the first time, a glimmer of hope, that I just might see this through.

 Picking up right where I left off with the previous story, parting ways with the boy and his parents, whom in the span of knowing for only a few short hours, had bound themselves up into my story.
 They stayed watching until I faded from view, farther down the Raritan Canal Trail.
-Feeling upbeat, walking on high; there were plenty of faces, walking, jogging, or just enjoying the morning air, and I greeted them all as I passed with a smile and a nod.
+Feeling upbeat, walking on high; there were plenty of faces, walking, jogging, or just enjoying the morning air, and I greeted them all as they passed with a smile and a nod.
 A few stopped to exchange words and ask me where I was heading with all that gear on my back, overcome with optimism, I’d respond

 Soon enough I crossed over the canal right into Princeton, New Jersey, and the university itself.
 Now I didn't go to college, so passing through the campus of an ivy league university was a bit surreal.
 Here I was, voluntarily homeless, walking through the future generation of lawyers, entrepreneurs and baristas.

 It was a long straight blacktop road leading out of Princeton; and narrow too, just two lanes of traffic, and a six inch shoulder on the side that I walked.
 On either side of the road, barren trees stretched their crooked limbs to the sky.
 The only breaks in the treeline, were the occasional private residence; large homes with big yards and tall fences.
 Traffic was few and far between, leaving the air still and silent.

 It was after 2pm when the problem started.
 A minor thing, just some discomfort in my left foot, I shrugged it off, nothing I couldn’t ignore.
 It ramped up pretty quickly from there.
 So I took a break, dropped my pack, and kicked off my shoe, to stretch it out.

 By 4pm, it was a full blown limp, and I was ready to call it a night; the problem with that, was that it wasn’t night yet.
 I was heading towards the city of Trenton, so I called the local police station, and after a bit of exposition the Sargent hooked me up with a tip for a campsite; “by the river,” he’d said “no one’ll bother you.”
 But of course, “by the river,” was all the way at the far end of the city, another 8 miles away.
-At the current rate, that would take another 4 hours; 4 more hours, I wasn’t sure I had in me.
+At the current rate, that would take another 4 hours; which was 4 more hours, I wasn’t sure I had in me.

 I stopped only once before reaching the river, at a pizzeria, to fill my water bottle; they let me use the sink.
 Passing by an empty parking lot, and across a large intersection, I came to a grassy hill, beyond the range of the city lights.
 A decent spot to hide away for the night, but the slope would keep it from being comfortable.
 Back down the hill, there was an office building, with lights aimed at the front of it.
 I set up my tent just at the edge of the light, then carried it up the dark hill, and staked it down.
 From the top, I watched the cars, and I could see trains roll by on the far side of the river, and cross over the nearby bridge.
 I heard horns and sirens in the distance.
-I was completely alone.